pmalhaire/askBarrel/haskell_monad.md

 I won't lie, it's not a pain free to learn it.
 And to be honest I am not entirely comfortable with it.
 But it's conceptually interesting and helped me to approach many concepts I didn't even note before.

 I'll expose one by one the concepts behind monads.
-Your brain will slowly be surely assemble the puzzle.
+Your brain will slowly but surely assemble the puzzle.
 You'll fell fireworks in your brain.
 Don't panic it's normal.

 ### A big picture